gw111zz/HelloScalaOnAndroid/README.md

 ============
 Assuming you have Ant and the Android SDK (with tools version r16) installed.

- * Create a local.properties and add a line "sdk.dir=<path to your sdk folder>"
+ * Create a local.properties and add a line "sdk.dir=<path to your sdk folder>".
+You can do this automatially with

+    $ android update project -p . -t 1

+ (don't forget to change your target number if you want different targets)

- * $ ant clean debug
+ * $ ant clean debug install

+If the debug apk is already build, you can install it with

- * $ adb install -r bin/MyAndroidActivity-debug.apk
+    $ adb install -r bin/MyAndroidActivity-debug.apk

+or

+    $ ant installd

 Introduction
 ============